pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 ## <i class="fa-solid fa-heart"></i>  Python packaging and community: my first talk at PyCon US 2024

 This year I gave my first talk in the [PyCon US](https://us.pycon.org/2024/) main track!
-For context, PyCon US is a big meeting - with over 2,700 registrations this year - a record for the event!
+For context, PyCon US is a big meeting—with over 2,700 registrations this year—a record for the event!
 My talk was about my experiences navigating the packaging ecosystem from a few perspectives:

 * teaching scientists how to share their code,
-* as a maintainer of a smaller Python package - stravalib and
+* as a maintainer of a smaller Python package—stravalib and
 * Founder and Executive Director of a non profit organization - pyOpenSci - which strives to support scientists in tackling the world's greatest challenges using open software and workflows.

 The irony of these three  different perspectives is that the challenges that users face in each category are similar!
 Below I explore my experiences pulling together the talk.